 If a rural route or highway contract route box number is included in the address, the mailpiece must show the appropriate ZIP+4 representing the range for that box number as contained in the current USPS ZIP+4 Product.
 If a rural route or highway contract route box number is required to obtain a match with the finest level of ZIP+4 but is not available, the alternative ZIP+4 or ZIP+4 or delivery point barcode for the rural route or highway contract route must be used.
 If used, the rural route or highway contract route box number must be placed on the line immediately above the city/state/ZIP Code line.

 A Post Office box address must contain a Post Office box number that can be exactly matched with the USPS ZIP+4 Product in effect.

 A card may be a single or double (reply) stamped card or a single or double postcard.
 Stamped cards are available from USPS with postage imprinted on them.
 Postcards are commercially available or privately printed mailing cards.
 To be eligible for a card price, a card and each half of a double card must meet the physical standards in 201.1.2 and the applicable eligibility and preparation standards for the price claimed.
 Ineligible cards are subject to letter-size prices.
 Cards may be prepared and mailed at the First-Class Mail single-piece card price, Presorted card price, or automation card prices.

-Pieces claimed at card prices and pieces claimed at letter prices are subject to separate minimum volume criteria, but may be combined in the same mailing and reported on the same postage statement.
+Pieces claimed at First-Class Mail card prices and pieces claimed at First-Class Mail letter prices are each subject to a separate minimum volume criteria whether prepared as separate or combined mailings.
+Either way, card-size and letter-size pieces may be presented at the same time and reported on the same postage statement.